-As Chief Operating Officer, George Tang ensures Educate Texas’ day-to-day operations align with its mission of preparing all Texas students to graduate from high school ready for college, career and life.
+As Managing Director, George Tang ensures Educate Texas’ day-to-day operations align with its mission of preparing all Texas students to graduate from high school ready for college, career and life.
 Prior to joining Educate Texas, Mr. Tang co-founded Rosetta, an advertising agency fueled by an analytical approach to creating marketing strategies.
 In 2009, Mr. Tang returned to Dallas to focus on education, addressing the significant gaps and challenges currently stressing the education system.
 Mr. Tang earned a bachelor of science in finance and accounting from New York University.

 Priscilla Aquino Garza

 Deputy Director, Policy